mecid/mecid.github.io/_posts/2026-04-06-building-list-replacement-in-swiftui.md

 }
 ```

-Next most important primitive for UI is the *DividedCard*.
+Next most important primitive for UI is the *DividedCard* type.
 As you can see, it uses **Group(subviews:)** which is a part of SwiftUI Container View API.
 This initializer of the *Group* allows us to decompose the view passed with *ViewBuilder* closure.

 > To learn more about Container View APIs in SwiftUI, take a look at my dedicated ["Mastering container views in SwiftUI.
 Basics."](https://swiftwithmajid.com/2024/09/24/mastering-container-views-in-swiftui-basics/) post.